astronomer/docs/learn/get-started-with-airflow.md

 A **DAG run** is an instance of a DAG running on a specific date.
 Let's trigger a run of the `example_astronauts` DAG that was generated with your Astro project.

-To provide a basic demonstration of an ETL pipeline, this DAG queries the [Open Notify API](https://github.com/open-notify/Open-Notify-API) to get a list of all astronauts currently in space, passes that list to a second task and dynamically prints a statement to the Airflow logs for each astronaut.
+To provide a basic demonstration of an ETL pipeline, this DAG queries the [Open Notify API](https://github.com/open-notify/Open-Notify-API) to get a list of all astronauts currently in space, passes that list to a second task, and dynamically prints a statement to the Airflow logs for each astronaut.

 1. Before you can run any DAG in Airflow, you have to unpause it.
 To unpause `example_astronauts`, click the slider button next to its name.
 Once you unpause it, the DAG starts to run on the schedule defined in its code.